-6.1 Application process
+5.1 Application process

-The EXEED application form14 is available on our website.
+The EXEED application form12 is available on our website.
 It must be completed by the Lead Applicant from the organisation that is seeking grant support.
-An instruction manual15 is available on our website, which applicants can use in conjunction with completing the form or may use for the purposes of troubleshooting.
+An instruction manual13 is available on our website, which applicants can use in conjunction with completing the form or may use for the purposes of troubleshooting.

 The Application Form cannot be submitted until all required supporting documentation is attached.
-In the event that incomplete or poor-quality applications are received, they will be either rejected or reverted back to draft stage so that the Applicant can fully complete them and resubmit.
+If incomplete or poor-quality applications are received, they will be either rejected or reverted to draft stage so that the Applicant can fully complete them and resubmit.
 Only complete applications will be evaluated.